Pat and Dandy's Sports Bar and Grill - Bar Rescue Update - Open or Closed?

 The next day, Terri is reflecting, saying that she was embarrassed by the encounter with Danny.

-Jennifer says she has said the exact same things as Danny but her advice was ignored.
+Jennifer says she has said the exact same things as Danny, but her advice was ignored.

 Danny walks in and meets with the staff, along with his experts.